-Accessing Special Ed Services
+Accessing Exceptional Ed.
+Services

-Special education services are accessed through a process of Referral, Evaluation, and Eligibility.For School-Aged Children
+Exceptional education services are accessed through a process of Referral, Evaluation, and Eligibility.For School-Aged Children

 When a student is formally referred, the IEP Team is formed and develops the evaluation plan.
-The required members of the IEP Team include: parent(s), general education teacher, special education teacher, an assessment specialist (often a school psychologist), and a local education authority/LEA (often a school administrator).
+The required members of the IEP Team include: parent(s), general education teacher, exceptional education teacher, an assessment specialist (often a school psychologist), and a local education authority/LEA (often a school administrator).
 Parental permission is required for all initial evaluations and placements.
 The school district has sixty (60) calendar days from the time permission is obtained to complete the evaluation and determine eligibility.

-The determination of eligibility for special education services is two-pronged.
-After the completion of the evaluation, the IEP team meets to determine whether the evaluation results indicate that the student has one or more disabilities and whether due to the disability the student requires special education services to make progress in the general education program.
+The determination of eligibility for exceptional education services is two-pronged.
+After the completion of the evaluation, the IEP team meets to determine whether the evaluation results indicate that the student has one or more disabilities and whether due to the disability the student requires exceptional education services to make progress in the general education program.
 Disability categories and criteria are set by state and federal special education law.
 Students must be reevaluated for eligibility every three years.